Skip to main content

 detail: ${ "Received order type: " + $input.orderType }

-When triggered with { "orderType": "electronic" }, the workflow runs processElectronicOrder and skips the other branches.
+When triggered with { "orderType": "electronic" }, the switch selects processElectronicOrder as the next branch to execute.

 Using flow directives